Looks

 To play through your Looks, simply press the play button either at the bottom of the Looks Sidebar, or at the top center in the Header Playback Section.
 This will advance you to the next Look in your selected Sequence.

 If you want to play your Looks out of order, you can simply press the play button next to the Look of your choice in the Sidebar.
-Jump to a Look by tapping the Look element itself.
+Jump to a Look by tapping the name of the Look in the list.

 Look Colors